-The questionnaire measure respondents' perception towards the coffee shop atmosphere, their satisfaction, and behavioural intention.
-The questionnaire has 26 questions in total which are measured by seven-point Likert type scale ranging from 1 (strongly disagree) to 7 (strongly agree).
-The measurement is adapted from previous studies such as Ryu & Jang (2008), Baker (1986), Dedeoğlu, Küçükergin, & Balıkçıoğlu (2015), Meng & Choi (2017), Jani & Han (2014), and Loureiro (2017).
+The questionnaire measure respondents perception towards the coffee shop atmosphere, their satisfaction, and behavioural intention.
+The questionnaire has 26 questions in total which are measured by seven-point likert type scale ranging from 1 (strongly disagree) to 7 (strongly agree).
+The measurement is adapted from previous studies such as Ryu and Jang (2008), Baker (1986), Dedeoğlu, Küçükergin, and Balıkçıoğlu (2015), Meng and Choi (2017), Jani and Han, (2014), as well as Loureiro (2017).